NU-CBITS/guides/development/angular/README.md

 ## Application.js

-The Application.js file should list out all `$routeProvider` route definitions as well as including any `$rootScope` dependent application logic or constants.
+The Application.js file should configure `$routeProvider` route definitions.
 When using `$routeProvider` route definitions **must** use the `controllerAs` argument.

 ## Controllers

-JavaScript "classes" and non-Angular-specific code are always preferable to thealternative.
+JavaScript "classes" and non-Angular-specific code are always preferable to the alternative.
 With this in mind, all controllers **must** follow the alias pattern.
 E.g. references to controllers in views should follow the `controllerAs` argument defined in the Application.js file.